-- The international political, social and economic environment, particularly as it relates to Taiwan, may affect our business performance. - Certain of our independent suppliers and OEM customers have operations in the Pacific Rim, an area subject to significant risk of natural disasters and outbreak of contagious diseases such as COVID-19. - The United States could materially modify certain international trade agreements, or change tax provisions related to the global manufacturing and sales of our products. - Some of our products are incorporated into advanced military electronics, and changes in international geopolitical circumstances and domestic budget considerations may hurt our business.
+- The international political, social and economic environment, including the risks for escalating military conflicts, particularly relating to Israel and Taiwan, may affect our business performance. - Certain of our independent suppliers and OEM customers have operations in the Pacific Rim, an area subject to significant risk of natural disasters and outbreak of contagious diseases. - The United States could materially modify certain international trade agreements, or change tax provisions related to the global manufacturing and sales of our products. - Some of our products are incorporated into advanced military electronics, and changes in international geopolitical circumstances and domestic budget considerations may hurt our business.